-In Year 12 students will complete a series of tasks based around different art materials techniques, artists and art concepts.
-In the Spring of Year 12 students begin to investigate an aspect of the course which they wish to explore further.
 By the end of Year 12 students will decide upon their chosen line of enquiry for their individual extended project, the bulk of which will be carried out in Year 13, which includes a written essay to accompany their practical work.

-The Externally Set Assignment is received in February of Year 13, when students choose from a selection of different starting points, complete planning and preparation on this theme, culminating in a 15 hour controlled assessment in April/May.
+The Externally Set Assignment is received in February of Year 13 when students choose from a selection of different starting points, complete planning and preparation on this theme, culminating in a 15 hour controlled assessment in April/May.
+Pupils complete their A-Level in Art and Design in Year 13.

-The Fine Art A Level can lead on to a Foundation Course in Art and Design or a University Degree in a variety of art related subjects degree courses.
-Careers opportunities are extensive in graphic design, architecture, fine art, film, games design, the media industry, fashion design, teaching etc.

-The transferable skills gained from studying Fine Art are the ability to develop individual ideas and collaborate with others, strong observational, research and analytical skills, creative problem solving, the ability to learn from criticism and be objective about your work and an openness to new influences and concepts.
+The Fine Art A-Level completed in Year 13 can lead on to a Foundation Course in Art and Design or a University Degree in a variety of art related subjects degree courses.
+Careers opportunities are extensive in graphic design, architecture, fine art, film, games design, the media industry, fashion design, teaching etc. The transferable skills gained from studying Fine Art are the ability to develop individual ideas and collaborate with others, strong observational, research and analytical skills, creative problem solving, the ability to learn from criticism and be objective about your work and an openness to new influences and concepts.